grafana/grafana-llm-app/packages/grafana-llm-app/llmclient/README.md

 ## Authentication

-The client uses **Grafana API keys** for authentication, not direct LLM provider API keys.
+The client uses **Grafana service account tokens** for authentication, not direct LLM provider API keys.
 This approach provides several benefits:

 1. **Centralized Configuration**: LLM provider credentials are managed in Grafana
 2. **Security**: No need to distribute LLM provider API keys to client applications